decaporg/decap-cms/website/site/content/docs/widgets.md

 The object widget allows you to group multiple widgets together, nested under a single field.
 You can choose any widget as a child of an object widget—even other objects.

 - Name: `object`
-- UI: a field containing other fields
+- UI: a field containing one or more child widgets
-- Data type: immutable map containing the sub-field values
+- Data type: list of child widget values
 - Options:
   - `default`: you can set defaults within each sub-field's configuration
-  - `fields`: (**required**) a nested list of fields to include in your widget
+  - `fields`: (**required**) a nested list of widget fields to include in your widget
 - Example:

   ```yaml